Page Content

 The work of a medical massage therapist differs from that of a general massage therapist.
 Medical massage therapists have advanced training and experience that allows them to provide care focused on healing injuries, improving function, or increasing circulation.
 They typically work in hospitals or clinics, may receive orders from a physician as to the type of massage treatment they should give their patients, and can even be paid through the patient’s health insurance.

-On the other hand, general massage therapists typically work in spas with the main goal to provide relaxation for their clients.
+On the other hand, general massage therapists typically work in spas with the main goal of providing relaxation for their clients.
 They may use similar techniques as a medical massage therapist, and they may even be able to alleviate some pain, too.
 However, a general massage therapist’s main goal is not treating a medical condition, but rather reducing stress and promoting relaxation for their client.

 Work environment

 Medical massage therapists typically work in hospitals and medical clinics.
-A medical massage therapist needs to be flexible to the health care environment, as there are some major differences between the work environment in a hospital or clinic setting and the work environment at a spa.
-For instance, you likely will be working at a patient’s bed side, navigating around medical equipment, IVs, and other obstacles.
-You will mostly likely be dealing with harsh lighting and may be interrupted frequently.
+A medical massage therapist needs to be flexible to the healthcare environment, as there are some major differences between the work environment in a hospital or clinic setting and the work environment at a spa.
+For instance, you likely will be working at a patient’s bedside, navigating around medical equipment, IVs, and other obstacles.
+You will most likely be dealing with harsh lighting and may be interrupted frequently.
 This may be very different than the typical spa setting with a massage table in the dimly lit room with peaceful background music.

 Becoming a medical massage therapist

-Medical massage therapists will spend the majority of their day treating patients, and therefore should have great communication skills and emotional resilience.
-They must be knowledgeable on alternative treatments and enjoying collaborating with traditional medicine to reduce pain and promote healing in their patients.
+Medical massage therapists will spend the majority of their day treating patients and therefore should have great communication skills and emotional resilience.
+They must be knowledgeable about alternative treatments and enjoy collaborating with traditional medicine to reduce pain and promote healing in their patients.

 Higher education requirements